CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step2.rst.txt

 **1.** Log into the Discovery Environment `https://de.cyverse.org <https://de.cyverse.org>`_

-**2.** Click one of our quick launch buttons:
+ Or click this quick launch button to be taken directly to the app:

    - RStudio: |rstudio-geospatial-3.6.3|_

-   Or, search using the |apps_button| 'Apps' search bar.
+**2.** Click the |apps_button| 'Apps' button and a new window should open.

-   query "rstudio geospatial" and see what comes up.
+   Search using the query "rstudio geospatial" and see what comes up.

    |apps_search|

-   Or, click the App button and a new window should open.
+   Also, under the "My Apps" tab click on the "My Communities" section and "NEON" Group should appear.

-   Under "My Apps" section click on the "My Communities" section and "NEON" Group should appear
+   Click on the Hyperlinked name and a new window should open.

-**3.** In the App Window you have a few options.
+**3.** In the pop-up for the particular App you have a few options.

   **i.**   ``Analysis Name`` - you can change the name of the analysis if you like, the default name is typically ``<the-app-name>_analysis1``